top of page

 What We Assess

-They reflect the conditions where capital most often fails companies that appear strong on the surface.
+These are not theoretical categories.
+They reflect the conditions where capital most often fails companies that look strong from the outside.

 1. Governance Architecture